Common opossum: Reproduction

-The female will have 5-9 offspring between one and three times per year after maturity.
+The female will have five to nine offspring between one and three times per year after maturity.
 The mother raises the young by herself.
 The common opossum can mate for the majority of the calendar year.
 They do not mate for life.
 Female opossums can give birth to at most 24 infants, however, only a third of them usually survive.
 Young opossums stay with the mother for the first few months of their lives and reach maturity before they are a year old.

 Lifespan

-The common opossum lives for around 2-4 years.
+The common opossum lives for around two to four years maximum.

 Classification

-They are members of the genus Didelphis, which contains the largest American opossums, and the order Didelphimorphia, to which all Western hemisphere opossums belong.
+They are members of the genus Didelphis, which contains the largest American opossums, and the order Didelphimorphia, to which most Western hemisphere opossums belong (excluding the seven species of shrew opossums).
 The common opossum is currently not an endangered species.